Sanford Housing Co‑op Expansion

 Sanford are looking to expand housing and provide community facilities on their own land.

-Sandford is a fully mutual housing co-operative in South East London.
+Sanford is a fully mutual housing co-operative in South East London.
 Initiated by housing activists in the late sixties who lobbied government to establish more coops.
-In 1973, Lewisham Council agreed to hand over the derelict site on Sandford Street for a pilot project, which became the first purpose built housing co-op in the UK.
+In 1973, Lewisham Council agreed to hand over the derelict site on Sanford Street for a pilot project, which became the first purpose built housing co-op in the UK.